rust-lang/book/nostarch/chapter16.md

 }
 ```

-Listing 16-10: Sending multiple messages and pausing between each
+Listing 16-10: Sending multiple messages and pausing between each one

 This time, the spawned thread has a vector of strings that we want to send to
 the main thread.
 We iterate over them, sending each individually, and pause
 between each by calling the `thread::sleep` function with a `Duration` value of
-1 second.
+one second.

 In the main thread, we’re not calling the `recv` function explicitly anymore:
 instead, we’re treating `rx` as an iterator.
 For each value received, we’re
 printing it.
 When the channel is closed, iteration will end.

 When running the code in Listing 16-10, you should see the following output
-with a 1-second pause in between each line:
+with a one-second pause in between each line:

 <!-- Not extracting output because changes to this output aren't significant;
 the changes are likely to be due to the threads running differently rather than